 Yes, Aniline Leather is very durable and in many cases even more durable than Top-Grain Leather.

 Due to its raw and natural form, Aniline Leather is rather expensive.
 Another reason for its high price is its ability to age well.
 Developing a unique patina over time.

 100% Aniline Leather is another name for Full Aniline Leather or Pure Aniline Leather.

 Italian Leather is rather flexible due to its durability and flexibility.
 Often used in restaurants and retail stores.
 Aniline Leather is dyed using Aniline dye and does not have a top-coat on the finished leather surface.

 Semi-Aniline Leather is only slightly pigmented and protected while maintaining the appearance of its original grain and pores.

 Simply put, Top-Grain despite popular belief is not the best or ‘top’ quality type of leather.
 Rather, it comes second mainly due to its toughness and the fact that it has to be sanded and stamped to achieve a uniform looking surface.
 Aniline Leather on the other hand, made by using Full-grain Leather is not only the best in quality as well as look, maintaining its grain, pores and imperfections, is also one of the most natural types that are also quite expensive and with good reason.

 An Aniline Leather Conclusion

 To conclude this post on Aniline Leather in a nutshell, we’ve learned; not only does Aniline Leather have different types that involve different processes, which understandably separate them from each other.
-Aniline Leather has the most natural look and feel, mainly due to the absence of any pigments and top-coating that also renders it delicate and prone to easy damage.
-There are a few pros and cons regarding Aniline Leather, which justify the price-point, care and maintenance required for Aniline Leather.
+Aniline Leather has the most natural look and feels, mainly due to the absence of any pigments and top-coating that also renders it delicate and prone to easy damage.
+There are a few pros and cons regarding Aniline Leather, which justify the price point, care, cleaning & maintenance required for Aniline Leather.